FTC-24180/Autofig/README.md

 - Try closing and reopening the app tab
 - Wait a few moments after deployment (service worker needs time to register)

-## Contributing

-This is an internal tool for FTC Team 24180.
-For team members:

-1. Create a feature branch
-2. Make your changes
-3. Test locally with `npm run dev`
-4. Push and create a pull request
-5. After review, merge to `main` for automatic deployment

-## License

-This project is part of FTC Team 24180's programming tools.

 ## Support

 For issues or questions: